rahaindia/Training-Resnet50/README.md

 # Training-Resnet50
+Hello everyone Resnet is a best classification model.
-How to train Resnet50 network to classification image.
+Td.
+I will tutorial how to train Resnet50 network to classification Check X-ray image.